fennel-ai/client/docs/pages/concepts/source.md

 <pre snippet="concepts/introduction#source"></pre>

-In this example, line 3 creates an object that knows how to connect with your Postgres database.
-Line 13-19 describe a dataset that needs to be sourced from the Postgres.
-And line 13 declares that this dataset should be sourced from a table named `user` within the Postgres database.
+In this example, first an object is created that knows how to connect with your Postgres database.
+Then we specify the table within this database (i.e. `user`) that we intend to source from.
+And finally, a decorator is added on top of the dataset which should be sourcing from this table.

 And that's it - once this is written, `UserLocation` dataset will start mirroring your postgres table `user`and will update as the underlying Postgres table updates.

 ## Schema Matching